cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

 This is indicative that the UI cannot connect to the CDAP system service containers running in YARN.

 - First, check if the CDAP Master service container shows as RUNNING in the YARN ResourceManager UI.
+  The CDAP Master, once it starts, starts the other CDAP system service containers, so if it isn't running, the others won't be able to start or work correctly.
+It can take several minutes for everything to start up.

 - If this doesn't resolve the issue, then it means the CDAP system services were unable to launch.
   Ensure :ref:`YARN has enough spare memory and vcore capacity <faq-installation-startup-memory-core-requirements>`.